simplocms/docs/docs/theme/models.md

 tables.
 For using this principle of communication with your database, you have to make **Model**.
 Then, you can use this model and simply insert new records or make some updates of records in specific database table, which is connected with your model.

-> For more details, go to read official [Laravel documentation](https://laravel.com/docs/5.8/eloquent)
+> For more details, go to read an official [Laravel documentation](https://laravel.com/docs/5.8/eloquent)

 ## How Does It Work In Theme